JerryLiao26/scratch-engine/README.md

 Scratch-engine is a simple and pure Javascript web component without any other dependencies.
 It's mainly designed for multi-language websites to change language-related text on browser-side.

 ## Usage
-On your webpage, use
+On your webpage, use:
 ```html
 <script src='./static/js/scratch.js'></script>
 ```
 to introduce scratch-engine.
-Then when you're ready, like the `onload` event is triggered, just simply use scratch like this
+Then when you're ready, like the `onload` event is triggered, just simply use scratch like this:
 ```html
 <body onload="engine.scratch()">
 ```